 The length of service of jewelry plated with rhodium depends on the type of jewelry and how often it is exposed to friction.
 Jewelry such as necklaces and earrings that receive minimal friction should last for a very long time.
 However, rings or bangles that are worn every day see a lot of friction.
 This could cause them to lose their rhodium coating in so short a time as a year.

 In addition to wearing and tear, torch flame damages and reduces the serving life of rhodium plating.
-Your rhodium jewelry may come in contact with torch flame when your jeweler needs are here to repair your jewelry.
+Your rhodium jewelry may come in contact with a torch flame when your jeweler needs are here to repair your jewelry.
 This can do serious harm to the rhodium coat.

 Does rhodium plating affect gemstones?